proglang/proglang.github.io/src/teaching/24ss/compiler-construction.md

 This lecture consists of an exam and a "Studienleistung".

-For the "Studienleistung" it is required to submit exercises for each exercise sheet.

 The exam will take place in the computer pools and requires you to extend the compiler implemented in the exercises with new features.